 Invoking Biel, however, the California Court of Appeal reversed.
 Id. at 548.
-Despite acknowledging that the teachers were charged with "teaching Jewish rituals, values, and holidays, leading children in celebrating Jewish holidays. pravers. and participating in weekly Shabbat services," the court held that the ministerial exception could not cover them "based on this factor alone."
+Despite acknowledging that the teachers were charged with "teaching Jewish rituals, values, and holidays, leading children in celebrating Jewish holidays. prayers, and participating in weekly Shabbat services," the court held that the ministerial exception could not cover them "based on this factor alone."
 Id. at 553.
 The panel reasoned that "while the teachers may play an important role in the life of the Temple," "a minister is not merely a teacher of religious doctrine."
 Id.
 Because the Temple did not require its teachers to have a spiritual title, undergo formal religious education, or adhere to the Temple's theology, the court held they were not ministers.
 Id.

 As the petition for certiorari in this case thoroughly explains, all three of these recent cases are in sharp conflict with the longstanding functional consensus that was left undisturbed by Hosanna-Tabor as well as decisions by five federal circuits and two state supreme courts after Hosanna-Tabor.
 Even the Su and Biel courts recognized that their approach conflicts with that of other courts.
 See Su, 244 Cal.
 Rptr.
 3d at 554 (citing Grussgott v.
 Milwaukee Jewish Day School, Inc., 882 F.3d 655 (7th Cir.
-2018)); Biel, 911 F.3d at 609 (noting "we are not sure" that "Grussgott was correctly decided").
+2018)); App.13a (noting "we are not sure" that "Grussgott was correctly decided").
 As a result of this split, religious schools in the Ninth Circuit and California "now have less control over employing ... elementary school teachers of religion than in any other area of the country."
-Biel, 926 F.3d at 1251 (Nelson, J., dissenting from denial of en banc rehearing).
+App.66a-67a (Nelson, J., dissenting from denial of en banc rehearing).

 There is little hope for resolving this conflict without this Court's intervention.
 The California Supreme Court denied review in Su, and the Ninth Circuit voted against rehearing Biel en banc.
-And here, the Ninth Circuit panel reversed the district court in an unpublished memorandum disposition suggesting that the court considered its holding to rest on settled law.
+Moreover, in Morrissey-Berru, the Ninth Circuit panel reversed the district court in an unpublished memorandum disposition-suggesting that the court considered its holding to rest on settled law.
 This Court should grant certiorari to ensure that a religious group's First Amendment right to ecclesiastical autonomy does not turn on where in the country the group happens to worship.

-II.
-The Question Presented In Biel, Su, And This Case Is Exceptionally Important.

-A. The Ninth Circuit's and California Court of Appeal's Approach Removes Religious Groups' Autonomy to Select and Control Who Can Teach Their Faith and Practices.
+- II.
+The Question Presented In This Case, Morrissey-Berru, And Su Is Exceptionally Important. - A. The Ninth Circuit's and California Court of Appeal's Approach Removes Religious Groups' Autonomy to Select and Control Who Can Teach Their Faith and Practices.

-Hosanna-Tabor recognized that the ministerial exception's core purpose is to safeguard the autonomy of religious groups "to select and control who will faithful-a minister to the matter 'strictly ecclesiastical."
+Hosanna-Tabor recognized that the ministerial exception's core purpose is to safeguard the autonomy of religious groups "to select and control who will faithful-a matter minister to the 'strictly ecclesiastical."
 565 U.S. at 195.
 That purpose is frustrated by the Ninth Circuit's and California Court of Appeal's cramped view of who can be a minister.
 Left unchecked, their approach will restrain a religious group's freedom to select and control the teachers of its faith-even teachers with religious functions "strikingly similar to those in Hosanna-Tabor."
-Biel, 911 F.3d at 618 (Fisher, J., dissenting).
+App.32a (Fisher, J., dissenting).